 This massive 360,000-square-foot public library is one of Seattle’s most popular tourist attractions.
 The 11-story building is home to over 1.45 million books, and it also features a cafe, auditorium, meeting rooms, and an outdoor reading garden.

 The library is also equipped with over 400 computers free for public use, making it a great place to work or study.
-The Seattle Public Library is one of the best things to do in Seattle if you’re looking for a quiet and peaceful activity.
-It’s also a great place to learn more about the city – there are always exhibitions and events taking place inside.
+The Seattle Public Library is a great place to learn more about the city – there are always exhibitions and events taking place inside.

 The Seattle Central Library is one of the city’s best attractions, and it’s a great place to learn more about the city’s history and culture.
 The library is free to enter, so it’s a great way to experience Seattle’s culture without spending any money.

 If you’re a book lover, you’ll definitely want to spend some time browsing the shelves.
 Even if you’re not, the library is still worth a visit.
-It’s an impressive building, and it’s sure to be a hit with any visitor looking for things to do in Seattle, Washington.
+It’s an impressive building, and it’s sure to be a hit as you are exploring the Emerald City.